 1970, not rated

 After stints with The Echoes and The Hassles in the 1960s, Joel cut an album as a heavy metal power duo, playing organ and vocals, with Jon Small on drums.
-It’s sometimes included on worst album of all time lists, and it’s also infamous for the bizarre cover.
+It’s sometimes included on worst album of all time lists and is also infamous for the bizarre cover.

 Cold Spring Harbor

 In a seismic career shift, Joel transformed himself from heavy metal psychedelic organist to plaintive singer-songwriter.
-On this first album, Joel was controlled by pop svengali Artie Ripp, who Joel claimed forced him to spend a year recording, while Ripp claimed he spend US $450,000 on Joel.
-After all that effort, there was an error in the album’s mastering, causing Joel’s voice to sound unnaturally high, and the album was re-released by Ripp with the speed corrected and some other alterations after Joel later attained fame.
+On this first album, Joel was controlled by pop svengali Artie Ripp.
+Joel claimed Ripp forced him to spend a whole year recording, while Ripp claimed he spent US $450,000 on Joel.
+After all that effort, there was an error in the album mastering, causing Joel’s voice to sound unnaturally high.
+The album was re-released by Ripp with the speed corrected and some other alterations after Joel later attained fame.

-Cold Spring Harbor features beautiful, fluid piano playing, and some pretty tunes, but it’s difficult to shake the feeling that Joel’s jumping on the soft-rock bandwagon on the early 1970s rather than embracing his own identity.
-Joel has stated that he initially intended Cold Spring Harbor as a set of demos, show-casing his songs so others could record them.
+Cold Spring Harbor features fluid piano and some pretty tunes.
+But it’s difficult to shake the feeling that Joel’s jumping on the soft-rock bandwagon of the early 1970s rather than embracing his own identity.
+Joel initially intended Cold Spring Harbor as a set of demos, showcasing his songs so others could record them.

-It’s not a a coincidence that one of the best songs is ‘Everybody Loves You Now’ a cynical put-down that’s much more in line with Joel’s more successful later work.
-The most notable song is ‘She’s Got A Way’, a pretty piano ballad that’s very Paul McCartney like – essentially the entire album is Joel playing McCartney-inspired songs, sounding like part of the singer-songwriter trend of the early 1970s.
-It’s difficult to take lyrics like the below seriously:
+It’s not a coincidence that one of the best songs is ‘Everybody Loves You Now’ a cynical put-down that’s much more in line with Joel’s more successful later work.
+The most notable song is ‘She’s Got A Way’, a pretty piano ballad that’s very Paul McCartney-like – essentially the entire album is Joel playing McCartney-inspired songs, sounding like part of the singer-songwriter trend of the early 1970s.
+It’s difficult to take lyrics like these seriously:

 Ah, you look so good to me